microsoft/fluentui/packages/react-components/etc/react-components.api.md

 import { counterBadgeClassNames } from '@fluentui/react-badge';
 import { CounterBadgeProps } from '@fluentui/react-badge';
 import { CounterBadgeState } from '@fluentui/react-badge';
+import { createCustomFocusIndicatorStyle } from '@fluentui/react-tabster';
 import { createDarkTheme } from '@fluentui/react-theme';
 import { createDOMRenderer } from '@griffel/react';
+import { CreateFocusIndicatorStyleRuleOptions } from '@fluentui/react-tabster';
+import { createFocusOutlineStyle } from '@fluentui/react-tabster';
 import { createHighContrastTheme } from '@fluentui/react-theme';
 import { createLightTheme } from '@fluentui/react-theme';
 import { createTeamsDarkTheme } from '@fluentui/react-theme';
+import { defaultSSRContextValue } from '@fluentui/react-utilities';
 import { Display } from '@fluentui/react-text';
 import { displayClassName } from '@fluentui/react-text';
 import { displayClassNames } from '@fluentui/react-text';